hatfieldlibrary/exhibitsjs/readme.md

 # Museum Exhibit App

-This project will be a single page JavaScript application, written using the new Foundation 5
+This project will be a single page JavaScript application, written using the new Foundation for apps.
+It will be optimized for a touch screen panel that will accompany museum installations.
+It will also be fine to use the exhibit as a permanent addition to the museum website, if that's desired.
+The website will be mobile friendly.

 # Foundation for Apps Template